 Our List of the Drum Set Packages for Beginners

 At this point, we’ve covered all the important details drummers need to know, when buying their first kit, or upgrading to a new shell pack.

-So the so the only thing left is to use your new knowledge to start comparing models.
+So the only thing left is to use your new knowledge to start comparing models.

-But besides what’s already been mentioned, the one detail left to consider is price.
+But besides what’s already been mentioned, the one detail left to consider is the price.